-Extended porting period In the event of our default, this feature has been designed to allow more time for porting This may make porting more to be achieved.
+Additional feature High level overview of the additional feature Which risks might this feature mitigate?
+Extended porting period In the event of our default, this feature has been designed to allow more time for porting to be achieved.
 For a set period of time (decided by the CCP) following our default, the CCP Transactions and assets that relate to you will continue to be held in an account which the CCP will identify as directly relating to you.
 If you find a back-up clearing broker, these CCP Transactions and assets will then be transferred to one of their client accounts.
 If you do not find a back-up clearing broker, they will be terminated and the close-out value returned to you.
 Where the CCP treats the Client as an interim Clearing Broker, it is possible that the CCP may expect you to contribute to the default fund and may require additional margin, including variation margin, to be provided in respect of the CCP Transactions transferred to you.
 It is possible that you may have to set up such accounts as the CCP requires and have the ability to make payments directly to the CCP.
-The CCP may also have an additional list of requirements that you will have to satisfy to be able to use the extended porting period. likely to be achieved, provided that in case of our insolvency this is likely to be dependent on you having been granted a security interest or assignment of our rights against the CCP; legally enforceable under applicable insolvency laws.
-For further risks (e.g. automatic close out; netting) that may make porting difficult or impossible to achieve see Part One C above.
-Separate custody account (in the name of the CCP) for the assets that have been provided as margin for The assets relating to your positions are held in a separate account (in the CCP's name) at the CCP's custodian from any other assets held for the CCP.
-It is likely that you will have to enter into additional legal documentation with us and the This may make porting more likely to be achieved provided that in case of our insolvency this is likely to be dependent on you positions relating to you CCP. having been granted a security interest or assignment of our rights against the CCP; legally enforceable under applicable insolvency laws.
+The CCP may also have an additional list of requirements that you will have to satisfy to be able to use the extended porting period. interest or assignment of our Separate custody account (in the name of the CCP) for the assets that have been provided as margin for This may make porting more likely to be achieved provided that in case of our insolvency this is likely to be dependent on you positions relating to you CCP. having been granted a security interest or assignment of our rights against the CCP; legally enforceable under Swiss insolvency laws.
 For further risks (e.g. automatic close out; netting) that may make porting difficult or impossible to achieve see Part One C above.
 Ability for you to keep assets required as margin for positions relating to you in a custody account in your name.
 It is likely that you will have to enter into additional legal documentation and security arrangements with us and the CCP, and any custodian or settlement bank used under this structure.
 This additional feature may be restricted to certain types of non-cash assets.
 The custodian may be specified by or require the approval of the CCP.
 There will be additional operational requirements that you will need to meet in order to use this type of additional feature.
 Transit Risk CCP Insolvency Risk This may make porting more likely to be achieved.
 Ability for you to post margin directly to the CCP.
 You may be able to post margin directly to the CCP rather than you posting it to us, and us in turn posting it on to the CCP.
 This form of account may require you to have an account with particular custodians and settlement banks.
 The custodians and settlement banks are likely to be specified by the CCP.
 You will have to enter into additional legal documentation with us and the CCP.
 There will be additional operational requirements which you will need to meet in order to use this type of additional feature.
 Transit Risk